-To help give you some inspiration and show you how innovative direct mail design can help your business stand out, we’ve put together a roundup of 8 creative mailers that we love…
+To help give you some inspiration and show you how creative direct mail design can help your marketing campaign stand out, we’ve put together a roundup of 8 creative mailers that we love…

 The Moving Van

 If you’ve recently uprooted your business and moved to a new location, take a leaf out of Cyprus-based car importer, Fairways’ book and let your customers know with an interactive mailer!
 All you’d need is a postcard with some handy instructions printed on the front so your customers can cut out and create something fun.
 Just don’t forget to add your logo for a good dose of brand recognition!